iamkartikbhat23/ukt/README.md

-# Nuxt 3 Minimal Starter
+# UKT - (U Know This!) - a Web Stories App

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Developed using NUXT 3 - Front end application that calls API to fetch data

 ## Setup